College Application Stress Is Real: Here’s Why and What to Do About It

-The hidden toll of college applications
+The hidden toll of college application stress

 Applying to college can be incredibly challenging for high school students.
 The pressure to be “good enough,” live up to the expectations of others and make the “right” choices for the future can take a serious toll on mental health.